Install

 Understanding your Orders file

-The exported Orders file might seem a bit complicated at the beginning, but once the construction of it is understood, this format starts to make a lot of sense and can fit any Shopify Orders field in it no matter how complicated your Order is.
+The exported Orders file might seem a bit complicated at the beginning, but once the construction of it is understood, this format starts to make a lot of sense and can fit any Shopify Orders field in it, no matter how complicated your Order is.

 Multiple rows per Order

-Line: Type column
+Rows by Line: Type

-To decode what each row means you need to look into “Line: Type” column.
+To decode what each row means, you need to look into the Line: Type column.

 Possible values in this row are: